ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-transaction-batcher-instrumentation/README.md

 This instrumentation follows the same approach of the [DataLoaderDispatcherInstrumentation](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/execution/instrumentation/dataloader/DataLoaderDispatcherInstrumentation.java).

-The main difference is that `Instrumentation` is applied by `ExecutionInput` aka GraphQL Operation, and this new Instrumentation accesses to a state in the `GraphQLContext` to keep track of each `ExecutionState`.
+The main difference is that regular `Instrumentation`s are applied by a single `ExecutionInput` aka GraphQL Operation, whereas this new instrumentation applies across a number of operations and stores its state in the `GraphQLContext`.

 Once a certain level of all executions in the `GraphQLContext` dispatched we signal the `TransactionBatcher` to dispatch.